Rustic Pathways Duty of Care Policy

 • Incident tracking with published quarterly reports using GREEN/YELLOW/RED classification

-• Continuous training requiring 80+ hours per leader with monthly drills and annual recertification
+• Continuous training requiring 80+ hours per staff member with monthly drills and annual recertification

-This evidence-based approach means Rustic Pathways’ protocols are measurable, auditable, and continuously improved based on incident data and operational learning.
+This evidence-based approach means Rustic Pathways’ protocols are measurable, auditable and continuously improved based on incident data.
+For related outcome data, see the Rustic Pathways service learning statistics.

 Who Is Accountable for This Policy?